Complete Git Tutorial – All You Need to Get Started

 Suppose you do not want Git to monitor nor commit specific files or folders.
 How can you do this?
 Let's find out.

-How to Tell Git to Ignore Specific Items
+Making Git Ignore Specific Items

 We use a .gitignore